- publish / skip := true

 ‼️ TheallModulesvariable is created by listing all the directories in themodulesdirectory so ensure: (1) that all your modules have a corresponding directory insidemodulesand (2) that there are no directories insidemodulesthat aren't a module.

-Forget about setting skip in publish := true again.
+Forget about setting publish / skip := true again.
 Adding this plugin to your build will disable publishing for all the projects in the build (including the auto-generated root plugin), except for those created with module.

-However, if you also want to exclude any of those created with module you can always add .settings(skip in publish := true).
+If you want to exclude any module from publishing you can always add .settings(publish / skip := true).

 Example: